phylum-dev/phylum-ci/docs/integrations/gitlab_ci.md

     GITLAB_TOKEN: $GITLAB_TOKEN_VARIABLE_OR_SECRET_HERE
     PHYLUM_API_KEY: $PHYLUM_TOKEN_VARIABLE_OR_SECRET_HERE
   script:
-    - phylum-ci
+    - phylum-ci -vv
 ```

 This configuration contains a single Quality Assurance stage named QA and will only run in merge request pipelines.
-It does not override any of the `phylum-ci` arguments, which are all either optional or default to secure values.
+It provides debug output but otherwise does not override any of the `phylum-ci` arguments, which are all either
+optional or default to secure values.
 Let's take a deeper dive into each part of the configuration:

 ### Stage and Job names